-Previously she was heard as Flosshilde in Gotterdammerung in her return to Houston Grand Opera and at National Taichung Theatre; Olga in Eugene Onegin with Boston Youth Symphony; Handel’s Messiah with Pacific Symphony; Beethoven’s Missa solemnis with Pacific Chorale; Mozart’s Requiem with Omaha Symphony and Rochester Philharmonic; and Beethoven’s Symphony No. 9 with San Diego L2 Artists Symphony.
-Additionally, she has been heard as Suzuki in Madama Butterfly with Toledo Opera, Flosshilde and Waltraute for Washington National Opera, Flosshilde in Gotterdammerung with Teatro Massimo di Palermo, Second Lady in Julie Taymor’s Magic Flute at The Metropolitan Opera, Third Lady in Magic Flute and Grimgerde in Die Walkure at Houston Grand Opera.
+Tatum was also heard in concert with Warren Jones at Manchester Music Festival and in a concert presentation of Das Rheingold with the New York Philharmonic.
+Other recent performances include the role of Gabriele Bertolier for the Romantic Century’s production of Van Gogh’s Ear at the Pershing Square Signature Center in New York City; and a concert entitled “Opera Italiana Forever Young” for Central Park Summer Concerts.
+Previously she was heard as Flosshilde in Götterdämmerung in her return to the Houston Grand Opera and at the National Taichung Theatre; Olga in Eugene Onegin with the Boston Youth Symphony Orchestra; Handel’s Messiah with the Pacific Symphony; Beethoven’s Missa Solemnis with the Pacific Chorale; Mozart’s Requiem with the Omaha Symphony and Rochester Philharmonic Orchestra; and Beethoven’s Symphony No. 9 with the San Diego Symphony.
+Additionally, she has been heard as Suzuki in Madama Butterfly with the Toledo Opera; Flosshilde and Waltraute for the Washington National Opera; Flosshilde in Götterdämmerung with Teatro Massimo di Palermo; Second Lady in Julie Taymor’s The Magic Flute at the Metropolitan Opera; Third Lady in The Magic Flute and Grimgerde in Die Walküre at the Houston Grand Opera.